COTS Software vs. Custom Low-Code Development

 COTS software has a lot of appeal for businesses of all sizes and industries because it’s readily available.
 If you need a straightforward solution, you could have a new COTS application implemented in a matter of days.
 More complex systems can also be deployed quickly.

 Compared to the alternatives, COTS products typically have more predictable costs.
-Because there are few options for customization, after initial implementation annual licensing is typically the only long-term cost.
+Because there are few options for customization, annual licensing is typically the only long-term cost after initial implementation.
 Support, software updates, and patches are also handled by the vendor.